 This Lemon Tart with Shortbread Crust is a simple and incredibly easy dessert for brunch or afternoon tea.
 Or when you’re craving that indescribably delicious taste of citrus.
 Infused with freshly squeezed lemon juice, it’s creamy and lush and simply sweetened.

-In a medium bowl, whisk together the cream, sugar, eggs, and lemon juice.
-Pour into the cooled tart shell and returned to the oven; bake another 35 to 40 minutes or until the filling is set in the middle.
+Making the filling: The lemon filling requires only 4 ingredients.
+I told you this was easy!
+In a medium-size bowl, whisk together cream, sugar, eggs, and freshly squeezed lemon juice from two lemons.
+And then pour it into the cooled, baked tart shell.
+Bake for 35 to 40 minutes or until the tart is set in the middle.

 Baking the Lemon Tart

 This Lemon Tart was made using a fluted 10-inch tart shell without a removable bottom.
 The following recipe is written for this size baking pan.
 However, you can also substitute a cake pan in a similar size.
 Whichever one you plan to use, butter it well so the tart can be easily removed from the pan.

 When serving the Lemon Tart, I like to liberally dust it with confectioners’ sugar.
 But freshly whipped cream is incredibly delicious too!